thomaspuppe/web-advent-calendar-2024/src/content/calendar/11_js_international-segmenter-api.md

 ]
 ```

 Last but not least, there is a third granularity of segmentation?
-The `graphene`.
+The `grapheme`.
 The only examples for this I could find are emojis.
 Emojis consist of unicode parts, making them hard to split.

 ```javascript
 '⛔⛈️🙂😵💫'.split('');